Edictum

 Prompt injection on text responses

-Edictum enforces contracts on tool-call execution, not on text that flows between the user and the LLM.
+Edictum enforces rulesets on tool-call execution, not on text that flows between the user and the LLM.
 If a prompt injection causes the agent to produce harmful text without calling a tool, Edictum does not intercept it.
-If the injection causes the agent to call a tool, Edictum evaluates that tool call against contracts -- the injection's influence stops at the enforcement point.
+If the injection causes the agent to call a tool, Edictum evaluates that tool call against rulesets -- the injection's influence stops at the enforcement point.

 What to use instead: Input sanitization, prompt engineering defenses, LLM-layer safety filters.